tej007-awesome/Assignment_1/README.md

 # Assignment_1
-User friendly blogin page using AI and NextJS
+User friendly login page using AI and NextJS